-- Groups of 25 male and 25 female mice, and the same number of control animals (vehicle dosed).
+- Groups of 25 male and 25 female mice, and the relevant group of control animals (vehicle dosed).

-- Animals maintained in good conventional conditions, 12-hour light/dark cycles, and free access to standardized mouse diet and acidified boiled tap water.
-If necessary, a calorie-restricted diet is available.
+- Animals were maintained in good conventional conditions, 12-hour light/dark cycles, and free access to standardized mouse diets and acidified boiled tap water.
+If necessary, a calorie-restricted or modified diet is available.

 - Animals are maintained until natural death.
-Standard anti-aging effect is monitored by routine tests, such as mortality assessment (daily, except for weekends), body weight (weekly), fasting glucose (monthly), physical activity (quarterly), and gross necropsy (post mortem).
+Standard anti-aging effects are monitored by routine tests, such as mortality assessment (daily), body weight (weekly), physical activity (quarterly), and gross necropsy (post mortem).

-- Specific measurements and tests, such as hematological and clinical chemistry parameters, in combination with behavior tests and more definitive endpoints are available for additional cost.
+- Specific measurements and tests, such as hematological and clinical chemistry parameters, in combination with physiological and behavioral tests and more definitive endpoints, are available for an additional cost.

 A typical survival curve of C57BL/6 female mice treated with metformin (M), aspirin (A), and both compounds (AM):